rbind/apreshill/content/_index.md

 ---
 title: "Alison Hill, PhD"
-subtitle: "Senior Data Scientist, AI Strategy & Innovation @IBM"
+subtitle: "Director of Knowledge, Product Strategy @ VoltronData"
 description: "I am a data scientist, behavioral scientist, and award-winning educator.
-I work on creating online experiences to bring machine learning and artificial intelligence (AI) problems and solutions to life.
-My goal is to make AI more approachable, understandable, and empowering."
+I like sitting at the corner of education + product + strategy.
+Preferably with a cappuccino."
 images:
   - img/avatar-circle.png
 image_left: false